‘Sister Wives’ Star Kody Brown Reveals How He Makes His Money, Discusses Whether He Will Add A Fifth Wife

 “You have to be very open to it, and we’re not in a place where we’re open to it.
 Because we have a very fulfilled and functional relationship right now.
 There’s a number that is too many, and you have to know what that is.”

-Apparently, Kody doesn’t think that four wives is too many, so expect more Sister Wives shenanigans soon.
+Apparently, Kody doesn’t think that four wives are too many, so expect more Sister Wives shenanigans soon.